openstack/horizon/doc/source/contributor/topics/translation.rst

   like gettext or one of its variants.
 This allows the function to serve a dual purpose - acting as a marker and also as a replacer.

-* In order for translation to work properly, we need to know the user’s locale.
+* In order for translation to work properly, we need to know the user's locale.
   In horizon, the user can specify the locale using the Settings panel.
 Once we know the locale, we know which Portable Object (PO) file to use.
 The PO file is the file we received from translators in the message extraction process.